VegaDeftwing/OpGuidesHugoSrc/content/Design/web/content.md

 3. Visuals are worth a lot {{< smalltext >}}... and animated visuals are worth even more{{< /smalltext >}}

-   * If explaining something, everything should be made concrete as soon as possible, with demos
+   * If explaining something, show everything concretely as soon as possible, with demos

 4. Balance consumption with creation